gather-data/gather-public/content/docs/faq.md

 **Is Gather secure?**

 Yes.
 We treat security very seriously.
-We encrypt API keys.
-We don't don't store data, only metadata.
-We encrypt all data in transit.
-See more details here \[INSERT LINK].
+We securely encrypt API keys.
+We don't don't store  any customer data, only metadata and we encrypt all data in transit and we run on GCP with servers in the USA. [/](/See more details here)

 **Is my business data private and safe?**